 It’s a little hard to tell in that above photo, but the behind that wall is their mudroom off the garage; without having pictures to explain it, imagine this: the ceiling of their large mud room was left open when they vaulted the living room ceiling during renovation, allowing natural light from the rest of the house to flood in and subtle ventilation for rain jackets and winter boots.

 If you never wanted an open concept home before, you’d want one after seeing how Pete and Donna took advantage of their home’s space.
-Originally not an open concept floorplan, one goal of the renovation was to create long lines of sight throughout the house.
+Originally not an open concept floor plan, one goal of the renovation was to create long lines of sight throughout the house.
 From a single vantage point, you can pivot to see their dining table, into the kitchen, and across the living room into the backyard.
 I ended up with a lot of great pictures from inside their home, so I’m stacking many of them up.
-Remember that you can click any photo to enlarge it in your browser!

 Pete and Donna were also intent on incorporating clean, modern lines in all aspects of their home’s architecture and design.
 Here’s a subtle reminder that you too can reface your uggo brick fireplace and wind up with something amazing: